dede0330/dede0330/README.md

 - 👋 Hi, I am DeAndre Bloomfield aka @dede0330 aka RastaDeDe
 - 👀 I’m interested in programing lanagues and adding my unique twist to projects.
 Video games and twitch streaming.
-Oh yea i love fishing as well
+Oh yea I love fishing as well
 - 🌱 I’m currently learning full stack development and server side applications via Flatiron School Bootcamp
 - 💞️ I’m looking to collaborate on anything and everything apps, webapps, software designs and much more.
 - 📫 How to reach me you Im on all platforms

+Currently Learning Ruby and JavaScript, Backend Framework Stontra, Rails

     www.linkedin.com/in/deandre-bloomfield-2573a133
     https://twitter.com/rastadeedee